-• Bancassurance Products
+Bancassurance Products

 BankDhofar continued to offer a diverse selection of insurance packages such as Personal Accident insurance, Family Protection and Motor insurance.
 The Bank functions here as an insurance agency and provides these services to meet customers' needs.
-The insurance covers all kinds of policies and offers the lowest no claim bonus discount in the market.
+The insurance covers all kinds of policies and offers the lowest third party (motor insurance) in the market.

-• E-Banking:
+E-banking